-Coach Kelly has worked at Camp Pal for longer than she can count (tehehe!).
-She is currently a student at Loyola University where she is pursuing a degree in Secondary Education and English, and has made the Dean’s Honor Roll every semester.
-She hopes to become a high school English teacher after graduation.
+Coach Kelly has worked at Camp Pal since 2017.
+Currently, she is an English as a Second Language (ESL) teacher at Clemente Highschool.
+She graduated from Loyola University with a degree in Secondary Education and English, and made the Dean’s Honor Roll every semester.

 Prior to joining Camp PAL, Coach Kelly served as a lead counselor and lifeguard at Camp Tekakwitha in Williamsburg, KS.
 As a future educator, she believes learning can happen anywhere and is excited to make learning new things fun at Camp PAL.